 You play as Manny Calavera, a travel agent at the Department of Death who ushers souls of the recently deceased into the Land of the Dead, hopefully providing them with a travel package to help them on their four year journey to their final destination, the Ninth Underworld.
 The available travel packages depend entirely on how well a given soul lived their former life; so a person of questionable moral fibre may have to take the long road and walk it, while those with a clean slate have the opportunity to travel on the express Number Nine train, which cuts the journey across the Land of the Dead down to four luxurious minutes.
 Unfortunately for Manny, he seems to be getting all the good-for-nothing low-lifes who are incapable of providing him with a decent enough commission to pay off his debts, with that in mind his first task is to get some better leads.
 No sooner does Manny pick up a virtuous soul by the name of Mercedes Colomar who is eligible for a trip on the Number Nine, he finds that his system is incapable of giving her a ‘Double-N’ ticket.
 While he tries to get to the bottom of this problem she leaves to start her long and dangerous trip to the Ninth Underworld on foot…

 Grim Fandango is separated into four parts, each one representing a different year in Manny’s journey through the Land of the Dead.
 These parts are usually played out at a particular location with a specific overall objective.
 The first year is one of two halves; the former takes place in El Marrow and is home to some of the best puzzles and solutions in the game — they’re clear, logical and at times facepalmingly clever.
-The latter half is the arse-end of the first year and takes place in the Petrified Forest outside El Marrow, and somehow manages to squeeze in more ball-suckage per square pixel than perhaps any other part in the game.
-It goes from the sublime to the ridiculous and leaves a nasty taste in the mouth.
+The latter half is the arse-end of the first year and takes place in the Petrified Forest outside El Marrow, and somehow manages to squeeze in more nonsense per square pixel than perhaps any other part in the game.
+It goes from the sublime to the ridiculous.

 There’s a daft puzzle involving a spinning-tree-thing with leads trailing across the floor to a control panel and a wheel barrow full of rocks that in some way interacts with the leads causing the spinning-tree-thing to slow down and then there’re these fork things that need to be aligned and, well, I still have no idea.
 In the end we managed to fudge it somehow.